THE TOP TWENTY:

 19. Missing or Unnecessary Hyphen

-A compound adjective modifying a noun that follows it requires a hyphen.
+A compound adjective requires a hyphen when it modifies a noun that follows it.

-The buyers want to fix-up the house and resell it.
+The dealers want to buy-back the computers and refurbish them.

 20. Sentence Fragment